Compartment syndrome is a condition in which there is an increased pressure within a limited space which compromises tissue circulation and function.

 Clinically, it is difficult to differentiate between isolated or combined involvement.

 Volar wrist tendons, for the most part, are tightly constrained within the carpal tunnel except for the flexor carpi radialis, flexor carpi ulnaris, and palmaris longus tendons, which are in separate compartments.
-The dorsal compartments are primarily channels for tendons and are rarely afflicted by compartment syndrome.
+The dorsal compartments are primary channels for tendons and are rarely afflicted by compartment syndrome.

 The dorsal extensor tendons pass under an extensor retinaculum and are divided into 6 compartments.